alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

 1. The link sends the user to `/sign-in?redirect_path=...&_ga=...`

-2. The user is redirected to `www.account.publishing....`
+2. The user is redirected to the GOV.UK Account service domain

 3. The user authenticates (registers or signs in)